asnassif/Digital-Wealth-Manager/README.md

 #### By clicking on the Wealth Manager SVG icon this will clear the data in Postgres database, and pull new data using Flask App

-## Note: the files included doesn't include the Flask App and CSS files. this repository created as a demo.
+## Note: the files included doesn't include the Flask App and model files. this repository created as a demo.